 Children’s preferences can be influenced by their developmental stage, emotional state, experiences, and the current dynamics of the relationship.
 Recognizing that these preferences are authentic reflections of what your child needs at the moment—and not an attack on your parenting—can help you respond with empathy, patience, and understanding.

-It’s important to realize that your child’s preference—however painful it might feel—is a real expression of their current emotional state.
+It’s important to realize that your child’s preference—however painful it might feel—is a real expression of their current views and feelings.
 Children are perceptive and, at times, make choices based on what feels most comfortable or safe to them.

 While it might sting, understanding that this choice comes from an authentic place can be the first step in making peace with the situation.
 Rather than viewing it as a personal rejection, consider it an opportunity to reflect on your relationship with them and explore ways to connect on a deeper level.